blandwhite/Challenge_3/README.md

 ### What's Being Created

-We’ll create a Jupyter notebook that contains the code for your data collection, preparation, and analysis, including any visualizations.
-Within the same notebook file, we will use comments and text to document your analysis, including the answers to the questions in the Challenge instructions.
-We will make this report clear and concise, understanding that it will be presented to the executive decision maker (who may or may not have experience with the coding that is used to create the Bitcoin analysis).
+We’ll create a Jupyter notebook that contains the code for the data collection, preparation, and analysis, including any visualizations.
+Within the same notebook file, we will use comments and text to document our analysis, including the answers to the questions in the Challenge instructions.
+We will make this report clear and concise, understanding that it could be presented to the executive decision maker (who may or may not have experience with the coding that is used to create the Bitcoin analysis).

 To accomplish these tasks, we'll: